Tote that laptop in a protective and stylish bag

-An expensive laptop like the MacBook Pro requires a good bag to keep it safe and also to tote all those cables and accessories that go with it.
+An expensive laptop like the MacBook Pro requires a perfect bag to keep it safe and tote all those cables and accessories that go with it.
 There's a wide variety of choices for laptop owners to choose from, and we've compiled our favorite picks here.
-For us, the Samsonite Flap-Over Messenger Bag is the best laptop bag for toting your computer around town, at home or in the office.
-There are plenty of other options to look at as well, so check them out below.
+For us, the Samsonite Flap-Over Messenger Bag is the best laptop bag for toting your computer around town, at home, or in the office.
+Of course, there are plenty of other options to look at, so check them out below.

-- Best Overall: Samsonite Flap-Over Messenger Bag
+- Best overall: Samsonite Flap-Over Messenger Bag

-- Best for Small Laptops: Peak Design Everyday Messenger
+- Best for small laptops: Peak Design Everyday Messenger

-- Best for Big Budgets: TUMI Sheppard Deluxe Laptop Backpack
+- Best for big budgets: TUMI Sheppard Deluxe Laptop Backpack

-- Best for Working on the Go: TYLT Power Bag and Charging Station
+- Best for working on the go: Waterfield Tuck Backpack

-- Best for Travel: Targus CitySmart Backpack
+- Best for travel: Targus CitySmart Backpack

-Best Overall: Samsonite Flap-Over Messenger Bag
+Best overall: Samsonite Flap-Over Messenger Bag

 We know their luggage, but not everyone is familiar with Samsonite's line of fine leather laptop bags and cases.
-This messenger bag is crafted from fine Colombian leather and brass hardware that will last you years of heavy use.
+This messenger bag is crafted from fine Colombian leather and brass hardware to last you years of heavy use.

-The Samsonite messenger bag is ideal for light trips and yet is ample enough to carry around a few items.
+The Samsonite messenger bag is ideal for light trips yet is ample enough to carry around a few items.
 It fits a laptop up to 15.6 inches along with all the required cables and accessories.
 Dedicated pockets are also incorporated for both a cellphone and a tablet.
-In addition, you have a compartment to hold files and documents, plus an organizer with slip pockets, pen sleeves, and card slots.
+Also, you have a compartment to hold files and documents, plus an organizer with slip pockets, pen sleeves, and card slots.
 You can fit a lot of stuff in this bag.

 The only downside is its weight — over four pounds!
-This, along with the additional weight of multiple electronics, puts a lot of strain on the shoulder strap, which some users say they had to replace after a year or so of use.
-Since this bag comes with a full three-year warranty from Samsonite, this won't be a difficult fix, at least during the first three years of use.
+This, along with the additional weight of multiple electronics, puts a lot of strain on the shoulder strap, which some users say they had to replace after a year or so.
+However, since this bag comes with a full three-year warranty from Samsonite, this won't be a complicated fix, at least during the first three years of use.

 Pros: